= Terrestrial and o = International terrestrial events in local time;

 NET 2035 — Roscosmos State Corporation, Launch Luna-33, Vostochny Cosmodrome, Russia: Roscosmos orbiter to be used for communication and navigation for Human Moon Missions and lunar base.

-NET 2035 — JUICE, Ganymede Orbit: ESA Jupiter Icy moons Explorer (JUICE) expected to achieve Ganymede 500-km circular orbit insertion this year.
+NET 2035 — JUICE, Ganymede Orbit: ESA Jupiter Icy Moons Explorer (JUICE) expected to achieve Ganymede 500-km circular orbit insertion this year.

-NET Dec — JUICE, Ganymede Orbit: ESA Jupiter Icy moons Explorer (JUICE) is planned to be deorbited and impact Ganymede at the end of 2035, having reached Jupiter in 2031.
+NET Dec — JUICE, Ganymede Orbit: ESA Jupiter Icy Moons Explorer (JUICE) is planned to be deorbited and impact Ganymede at the end of 2035, having reached Jupiter in 2031.

 2036